SkafteNicki/dtu_mlops/s10_extra/documentation.md

 2. Commit and push the file.
 Check that the action is executed and if it succeeds, that your build project is pushed to a branch called `gh-pages`.
 If the action does not succeeds, then figure out what is wrong and fix it!

-3. After confirming that our action is working, you need to configure Github to actually publish the content being build by Github Actions.
+3. After confirming that our action is working, you need to configure Github to publish the content being build by Github Actions.
 Do the following:

     * Go to the Settings tab and then the Pages subsection